10 Best Concrete Stains of 2023 – Reviews & Top Picks

 Acid-based

 This type of stain reacts with the concrete’s surface.
 The color should be permanent if you have applied a sealer.
 One of the limitations of acid stains is the color.
-Even if you dilute the colors, you’ll still find that you’re limited to earth-tone options.
-This type of stain is perfect for outdoor concrete, as it’s meant to last a long time.
+Even if you dilute the colors, you’ll still be limited to earth-tone options.
+Acid-based stains are perfect for outdoor concrete, and they’re meant to last a long time.

 Water-based